 Q. WHERE IS THE EXAMINATION TAKING PLACE?

-A. The September examination is taking place in Toronto at the Radisson Hotel Toronto East and in Vancouver at the Oceanic Plaza.
+A. The September Professional Examination is taking place in Toronto at the University of Toronto Exam Centre and in Vancouver at the Oceanic Plaza.
 If you are not located in Toronto or Vancouver, you must find an invigilator.
 Details about invigilators can be found below.

-Q. WHAT IF I AM NOT LOCATED NEAR AN EXAM CENTRE?
+Q. WHAT IF I AM NOT LOCATED NEAR AN EXAMINATION CENTRE?

 Q. WHAT TIME IS THE EXAMINATION TAKING PLACE?

-A. The September examination is taking place at different times, depending on your province.
+A. The September Professional Examination is taking place at different times, depending on your province.
 Please see times below (NOTE START TIMES ARE SUBJECT TO CHANGE):